 - El Compa Chava – bring your own beer and enjoy fresh fish.
 Large portions compared to what you get in the US.

 Paletas – popsicles (the passion fruit ones are amazing)

 - La Paloma

 Casa Catalina y Galeria – great little pottery shop that is owned by Catherine Edwards.
 We picked up a gorgeous clay pot that can be used on the stove-top or in the oven.
-It makes an ultra moist roasted chicken and those most amazing pot of beans.
-It is hand made by locals up in the mountains.
+It makes an ultra moist roasted chicken and an amazing pot of beans.
+It is handmade by locals up in the mountains.
 If you want a truly one of a kind gift for yourself or someone special, I recommend a stop here.
 Not only does Catherine have amazing pottery but also leather goods.